tjcarney89/swift-LocationTrivia-DataStoreRelationships-lab-ios-0217/README.md

 }
 ```

 You'll notice that it's calling a standard `init` on the class, so we'll need to customize that.
-Since we want our data store to hold our `FISLocation` objects, let's give it a property that's an `NSMutableArray` called 'locations' and instantiate it in the initializer.
+Since we want our data store to hold our `Location` objects, let's give it a property that's an `Array` called 'locations' and instantiate it in the initializer.

 ```swift
 // FISLocationsDataStore.h